harmslab/gpmap/docs/index.rst

 Introduction
 ============

-The `gpmap` package standardizes a data structure for genotype-phenotype (GP) maps.
+The **gpmap** package standardizes a data structure for genotype-phenotype (GP) maps.
 Subset, manipulate, extend, etc. genotype-phenotype maps easily.
 Calculate statistics, model evolutionary trajectories, predict phenotypes.
 Efficient memory usage and manipulation, using Pandas Dataframe/Series.

-This package includes methods to simulate various computatioanl genotype-phenotype maps present in the literature.
+This package includes modules for simulating computational genotype-phenotype maps using methods described in the literature.
+See the Simulating_ page.

+.. _Simulating: _pages/simulate.html

-The GenotypePhenotypeMap object can is easily ported to network graphs (via NetworkX and GPGraph).
+The GenotypePhenotypeMap object can be easily ported to network graphs (via NetworkX and GPGraph).

 .. image:: _img/gpm.png
     :align: center